Kaz272/r_workshop_code/readme.md

 Plots are saved as image files in the `output/plots/` directory.
 Additionally, plots are stored as objects in the `savedPlots` list.

-## Purpose

-This repository serves as a demonstration of how generative AI can assist in improving code quality, particularly in the context of R data analysis and visualization projects.
-The project highlights various improvements made to the code, including refactoring for efficiency, adopting coding conventions, and enhancing documentation.

-## Chat Summary

-During a chat session, we discussed and improved the code and documentation for this project.
-Notable changes and enhancements made during the chat include:

-- Refactoring code to use more efficient vectorized operations.
-- Adopting camel case naming conventions for variables and functions.
-- Modifying the `savePlots` function to exclude `NULL` entries for months without data.
-- Naming elements of the `savedPlots` list after month names for clarity.
-- Providing detailed documentation for the project, including function descriptions and project structure.

 ## Contributing

 Contributions to this project are welcome!
 Feel free to submit pull requests or open issues.